An "institute of contemporary arts" is,

 with a focus on contemporary art.

-ICA Kyoto serves as an open,
+ICA Kyoto is an open, accessible platform

 with its deeply rooted traditional culture,

-to global contemporary art trends,
+to global contemporary art trends, and provide a place

 where people can work together to create new value.